hphelion/documentation/migration-overview-reference.md

 	A list of images displays, with an ID on the left column.
 	<br><img src="media/image-list.png"  alt="" />

-	**Note**: Multi-part images listed below work as bootable volumes (Kernel and Ramdisk separated).
-They will look like this in the NovaClient:
+	**Note**: Multi-part images (where the kernel and RAM disk are separate) do not work as bootable volumes.
+You can identify a multi-part volume in an image list if the image names are identical, as shown in the following example.
 	<br><img src="media/image-list_multi.png"  alt="" />

 4. Create the volume using the following command:</p>